-The Belmar Planning Board will likely adopt the Belmar Seaport Redevelopment Plan as a Subelement of the Belmar Master Plan.
-The Municipalities sharing boundaries with Belmar are the Borough of Avon, the Borough of Neptune City and the Township of Neptune (across the Shark River), Township of Wall, the Borough of South Belmar and the Borough of Spring Lake.
+The Municipalities sharing boundaries with Belmar are the Borough of Avon, the Borough of Neptune City and the Township of Neptune (across the Shark River), Township of Wall, the Borough of South BelmarLake Como and the Borough of Spring Lake.
 Portions of Avon, Neptune Township and Neptune City do not directly abut the Borough of Belmar, however, lie opposite Belmar along the Shark River Inlet, while Wall Township is adjacent to the south and west, South Belmar is due south and Spring Lake is adjacent along the oceanfront to the south.